vibbits/nextflow-workshop/docs/nextflow/running_pipeline.md

 ```
 nextflow pull nextflow-io/rnaseq-nf
 ```
-The latest version of the pipeline is implemented using DSL2, the new syntax extension enables Nextflow to use modules.
+The latest version of the pipeline is written in DSL2.
 Imagine that you would like to run the last DSL1 version of the pipeline (v1.2), we can pull this specific version using:
 ```
 nextflow pull nextflow-io/rnaseq-nf -r v1.2
 ```